kubesail/kubesail-docs/docs/repo_builder.md

 Depending on where you choose to run Kubernetes, the steps to set it up is different.

 ### Managed cloud services
 Running Kubernetes on a managed cloud service is ideal for a **production environment**.
 These services come with Kubernetes pre-installed.
+There's several options for provisioning a cluster.

 - KubeSail
 - EKS